zimolzak/psci-resource-proposal/README.md

 participating centers to prepare for the implementation of the Safer Dx e-triggers.
-Implementation of new measurement strategies and change approaches must account for organizational and other non-technical issues, or electronic tools will not lead to improvements.[^socio]
+Implementation of new measurement strategies and change approaches must account for organizational and other non-technical issues, or electronic tools will not lead to improvements.[^model]

 Successful projects depend on buy-in from the user community of an organization.
 A structured change management process outlined in the